sethvargo/ratchet/README.md

     capture pre-parsing indentation.
 Thus, all files will be saved with 2 spaces for indentation.

 -   Leading and trailing whitespace between nodes is not preserved.
-Similar indentation, the upstream YAML library does not capture truly empty nodes.
+Similar to indentation, the upstream YAML library does not capture truly empty nodes.
     Thus, blank lines may be removed between nodes.
 This will not affect multi-line values.